 Figure 1.
 Coding Tree Blocks (CTB).

 Denote F(Xim) to be the best RD cost computed for the CU, Xim, assuming that Xim is not split into sub-CUs.
-Denote C(Xim) to be the best RD cost computed for Xim, without any restriction on whether it is split or not.min
+Denote C(Xim) to be the best RD cost computed for Xim, without any restriction on whether it is split or not.

+In the HM4 reference software encoder, the mode decision process for each CU is carried out as follows.
+Its best coding mode and PU partition type are first determined assuming that the CU is not split, before recursively repeating the same process for each of its sub-CUs.
+A final decision is then made on whether the CU is to be split or not only after all the sub-CUs has been analyzed.
+Therefore, the following recursive relationship is used to determine CXim in the HM4 reference software encoder:

+CXim=minC0+FXim,C1+im+1=03CXim,im+1if m<M-1C0+FXimotherwise

+where C0 and C1 are the overhead of not splitting the CU and splitting the CU respectively.

+Proposed method

-Since the CTB is traversed in a depth-first manner, for each CU that is the 4th sub-CU of its parent, i.e. Xim,3 , the best RD cost without restriction of splitting for its previous three siblings sub-CUs, i.e. CXim,im+1, im+1=0,1,2, are known and can be used as inputs for the early CTB termination condition for Xim,3 .
-For each CU that is the 4th sub-CU of its parent, Xim,3 , if the sum of the RD cost of its sibling sub-CUs and itself is larger than the best current RD cost of its parent CU, i.e., if the following holds:
+Since the CTB is traversed in a depth-first manner during CU mode decision, for each CU that is the 4th sub-CU of its parent, i.e. Xim,3 , the best RD cost without restriction of splitting for its previous three siblings sub-CUs, i.e. CXim,im+1, im+1=0,1,2, are known and can be used as inputs for the early CTB termination condition for Xim,3 .
+In the proposed method, for each CU that is the 4th sub-CU of its parent, Xim,3 , if the sum of the RD cost of its sibling sub-CUs and itself is larger than the best current RD cost of its parent CU, i.e., if the following holds:

 FXim,3+im+1=02CXim,im+1>F(Xim),